I don’t have time to cook.

 Make a list – You need to be prepared before going to the store.
 While it may be fine to shop haphazardly when purchasing everything processed, that won’t work when you cook from scratch.
 It’s kind of like trying to drive to a destination when you don’t have directions.
-You’ll end up with lots of ingredients that you’ll be lost at to what to do with when you get home.
+You’ll end up with lots of ingredients that you’ll be lost at to

 Build a Spice Collection – So maybe right now your spice rack is comprised of just a salt and pepper shaker.
 A good plan is to purchase a new spice every time you go to the store and you’ll have a good collection in no time.
 That way, you won’t have the overwhelm of needing a bunch of new ingredients to just try one recipe.
 And if you want to get really adventurous, get some herb plants like rosemary, thyme or cilantro to grow in your windowsill.
 Fresh herbs will really open up the possibilities.

 Pre-Cut your vegetables – Wash your vegetables and cut them on the weekend or whenever you have time.
 That will be a time saver when you actually get ready to cook.
 And if preparing your vegetables ahead of time still feels overwhelming, you can get packaged pre-cut vegetables.
 They are often about the same price as uncut.

 Use a Slow Cooker – Just too tired to cook after a long days work.
 There was a time before the invention of microwaves when every

 Make it Simple – If you’re not used to cooking, don’t begin with a recipe that has 25 ingredients.
 That can just lead to being overwhelmed and will take more time.
 There are many recipes that only have 6 to 10 ingredients which is a much better place to start.
 Before you know it you may find time to cook something more elaborate.
 But you don’t have to get there overnight.